DonFlymoor/voxTalkz/README.md

 ### Use a sound Effect

-Navigate to your home directory and create a folder named `.voxTalkz`.
+Navigate to your home directory and create a folder named `.voxtalkz`.

 Navigate into that folder and create a new folder named `soundEffects`.

-Download a .mp3 sound effect and place it in the `/.voxTalkz/soundEffects/` folder, for this tutorial we will assume the file is called `footsteps.mp3`.
+Download a .mp3 sound effect and place it in the `/.voxtalkz/soundEffects/` folder, for this tutorial we will assume the file is called `footsteps.mp3`.

 Write a short script and save it as `test2.script`.